mattrdiamond/the-loop-city-guide/README.md

 Check out **The Loop: Chicago City Guide** for the best restaurants, bars, coffeehouses and attractions in the windy city!

+Visit the [live version](https://mattrdiamond.github.io/the-loop-city-guide/), or follow the running instructions below to run locally.

 ![Screenshot of The Loop: Chicago City Guide](img/loop_screenshot.jpg)

 ## Details